Dosabhai Framji Karaka

 Dosabhai Framji Karaka (1829–1902) was an Indian newspaper editor and official, known for his history of the Parsis.

 He was educated at the Elphinstone Institution.
 After editing a Gujarati paper, he became manager of the Bombay Times.
 He spent 1858–9 in England, where he wrote The Parsis: their history, manners, customs, and religion.
 Returning to India, he held a number of legal and official positions.
 He became chairman of the Bombay Municipal Corporation.

 He was selected Sheriff of Mumbai for 1872.

-His grandson, also known as Dosabhai Framji Karaka was also a journalist of much repute.
-Karaka became an active member of the Oxford Union, participating in debates.
-He would occupy a number of posts - Treasurer, Secretary and Librarian - before being elected the first President of South Asian origin of the Oxford Union.
-He succeeded Michael Foot, who was a close friend of his.
+His grandson, also named Dosabhai Framji Karaka, was also a reputed journalist.
+As member of the Oxford Union he became Treasurer, Secretary and Librarian before being elected the first President thereof of South Asian origin, succeeding his close friend Michael Foot.